-Despite recording 28 years of uninterrupted growth, it was already clear prior to the coronavirus pandemic that Australia’s economy was not working for everyone.
+Despite recording 28 years of uninterrupted growth, it was already clear prior to the pandemic that Australia’s economy was not working for everyone.
 In the last 20 years, manufacturing, as a percentage of GDP declined from 12% to 6%.
 Steel production has almost halved, and in the last five years, Holden, Ford and Toyota shut their Australian production.

 These trends reflect the impact of globalisation and free trade, with industrial activity moving offshore and Australia’s economy becoming increasingly reliant on service industries like tourism, education, and finance & professional services.
 Australia is not alone in the changes we have observed over the past few decades.
 The share of GDP going to workers in the form of wages has declined in most of the developed world.
 Meanwhile, the portion of GDP going to corporate profits has rocketed.